 According to its website, AAS “was created by professionals with more than 100 years of experience in the accounts receivable management industry.”
 AAS employs a “management team…committed to ensuring that every person they communicate with is treated with dignity and respect.”
 In addition, AAS utilizes “processes that have been developed and are regularly reviewed to ensure that every consumer interaction meets and emphasizes this expectation.”

-AAS collects delinquent debts exclusively for medical and healthcare providers.
+Affiliate Asset Solutions collects delinquent debts exclusively for medical and healthcare providers.
 AAS employs “a dedicated workforce of representatives who themselves are consumers of healthcare services…who know and understand the very real challenges that unexpected medical bills can create.”
-As a result, AS employees are “professional and courteous and… will make every effort to assist… in resolving… outstanding debt.”
+As a result, AAS employees are “professional and courteous and will make every effort to assist in resolving outstanding debt.”

 Much of the information on the AAS website focuses on information about debt-related consumer financial information.
 Their home page provides links to information and websites about debt collection laws, consumer resources, and enforcement agencies.
 There are also links to the FDCPA and state-specific debt collection laws.
 The foot of the home page provides information about the medical insurance billing process and the official collector pledge of the International Association of Credit and Collection Professionals (ACA International).